iomete/iom-docs/docs/user-guide/sql-editor.md

 **Run query**

 :::info
-Currently you can run only single query
+Currently, you can run only a single query
 :::

-To run a single query, in the query editor, place your cursor in the query, and then:
+Using the query editor, run a single query as follows:
 - Click `Run` button
 - ⌘+Enter (Mac)
 - Ctrl+Enter (Windows)